from copy import copy, deepcopy

 class TransitionFunction(TransitionFunction):

-"""A finite state machine transition function
+"""A finite state machine transition function with determinism check.

 Parameters